Baseflow/XF-Material-Library/README.md

         - `MaterialSnackbar.DURATION_INDEFINITE` - Snackbar will show indefinitely.

-- Show a snackbar with a message, a specified duration, and actions.
+- Shows a snackbar with an action.
+Returns true if the snackbar's action button was clicked, or false if the snackbar was automatically dismissed.
     ```c#
     await MaterialDialogs.ShowSnackbarAsync(message: "This is a snackbar.",
                                             actionButtonText: "Got It",
-                                            primaryAction: () => { /*code for action*/ },
-                                            msDuration: 3000,);

-    await MaterialDialogs.ShowSnackbarAsync(message: "This is a snackbar.",
-                                            actionButtonText: "Got It",
-                                            primaryAction: () => { /*code to run when snackbar button is clicked*/ },
-                                            hideAction: () => { /*code to run after hiding snackbar*/ },
                                             msDuration: 3000);
     ```
     - `actionButtonText` - The text that will appear on the snackbar's button.

-    - `primaryAction` - The action that will run when the snackbar's button was clicked.

-    - `hideAction` - The action that will run after the snackbar disappeared.
-Default value is `null`.

 You can also use a snackbar to indicate a task/s running without interrupting the user.
 You can use the `MaterialDialogs.ShowLoadingSnackbarAsync()` method.